olliw42/mLRS/docs/CRSF.md

 This page describes how to set up a mLRS system for EdgeTx/OpenTx radios, such that you get the usual CRSF telemetry sensors and can use the Yaapu telemetry app.

 Two things need to be done, (1) the mLRS Tx module needs to be put into "CRSF mode", and (2) the flight controller needs to be set up to send a MAVLink stream with the desired MAVLink messages.

 In principle, there is no specific configuration of the mLRS receiver neccessary.
 It is however recommended to set the receiver into "mavlink mode", as described below.

+Note: Any radio which supports CRSF should work.
+This should include many brands besides EdgeTx/OpenTx radios.

 Note: An ArduPilot flight controller is assumed.
 For PX4 and iNav it needs to be tested and seen.